TosbackCgusBridge-Bot/CGUs-versions/Medicinenet/Privacy Policy.md

 *   When you participate in an online survey. or
 *   When you provide personal information in a community area or other public forum.

-We may collect "Non-Personal Information" - information that cannot be used to identify you - via Cookies, Web Beacons, WebMD mobile device applications and from external sources, even if you have not registered with or provided any Personal Information to WebMD.
+We may collect "Non-Personal Information" - information that cannot be used by us to identify you - via Cookies, Web Beacons, WebMD mobile device applications and from external sources, even if you have not registered with or provided any Personal Information to WebMD.

 Read more about Information Collected About You